ritankarsaha/Perosnal-Blogging/src/posts/SOB-Selection.md

 2. **Match it with your skillset** – Or at least something you can learn and manage.
 Don’t pick a Rust-core Lightning project if you just learned Python last week (trust me 😅).
 3. **Look for an active community** – Check the project’s GitHub activity, see if issues are getting responses, and make sure the mentors/maintainers are kind and approachable.

 > **P.S.
-I’ve shared more insider tips (the ones that *actually* set you apart from the crowd) in my video.** Can’t reveal *everything* here it’s a public blog after all lol, and some things are best kept off the record 😅.
+I’ve shared more insider tips (the ones that *actually* set you apart from the crowd) in my <a href ="https://www.youtube.com/watch?v=X7gkzEvrgkk&t=5723s"> video </a>.** Can’t reveal *everything* here it’s a public blog after all lol, and some things are best kept off the record 😅.
 So if you’re serious about cracking it, definitely give the video a watch!

 Choose wisely, because this decision drives your entire SoB experience.
 Now let’s talk about how I approached writing that beast of a proposal…